LostLuma/server-stats/README.md

 As Minecraft discards all player statistics when upgrading to 1.8 and later Server Stats also includes a statistics upgrade system for players in Minecraft 1.8.9 through 1.12.2.

-There is currently no way to view your statistics except to upgrade your world to 1.7.x.
+To accurately view player statistics you will either need to install Server Stats on the client or upgrade your world to 1.7.x (or beyond!) to see them using the vanilla client.

 ## Installation